-Walker Canyon in Lake Elsinore is the home of the poppy super bloom for 2019 and by now you have no doubt heard all about this amazing event.
-For those that haven’t, the fields of Lake Elsinore along the popular Walker Canyon Trail are basically covered in orange poppies for as far as the eye can see.
+Walker Canyon in Lake Elsinore was the home of the poppy super bloom for 2019, and by now, you have no doubt heard all about this amazing natural event.
+For those that haven’t, the fields of Lake Elsinore, along the popular Walker Canyon Trail, are basically covered in orange poppies for as far as the eye can see.
 Because of this, it has become a hugely popular tourist destination that people are driving from all over to visit.
-If you want to check it out I recommend going early and on a weekday as the weekends are crazy busy, and you can read about it below.
+If you want to check it out, I recommend going early and on a weekday as the weekends are crazy busy, and you can read about it below.

 - Free to enter

 - Don’t walk on the flowers, stay on the trail!

 - Poppies usually only bloom for a few weeks, but it depends on the weather as rain can prolong the bloom and heat can shorten it.